Uniqueness and non-uniqueness results for spacetime extensions: Introduction

 A classical problem in analysis is the extension problem: given a subset $A \subseteq \R^m$ and a function $f : A \to \R^n$, can one find a function $F : \R^m \to \R^n$ with $F|_A = f$?
 The answer of course depends on the regularity of $f$, the desired regularity of the extension $F$, and the structure of the set $A \subseteq \R^m$.\footnote{The literature on this subject is of course vast.
 As an illustration of the type of results available let us refer the reader to Chapter VI in \cite{Stein70}.} However, it is immediate that if the extension $F$ is continuous, then it is uniquely determined on the closure $\overline{A}$ of $A$.
 In other words, the extension of $f$ to the boundary $\rd A$ of $A$ is the same among all continuous extensions.

 In Einstein's theory of general relativity the following fundamental question arises: given a Lorentzian manifold $(M,g)$ which solves the, say, vacuum Einstein equations $\mathrm{Ric}(g) = 0$, can it be extended as a (weak) solution of the vacuum Einstein equations?
 As a first step in approaching this question one can drop the requirement of $(M,g)$ satisfying the (weak) vacuum Einstein equations and just ask whether one can extend $(M,g)$ in a certain regularity class.
 The definition here is the following: Let $\Gamma$ be a regularity class, for example $\Gamma = C^\infty, C^{0,1}_{\loc}$, etc. The roughest regularity we consider is $\Gamma = C^0$.
-A \textbf{$\Gamma$-extension} of a Lorentzian manifold $(M,g)$ consists of an isometric embedding $\iota : M \hookrightarrow \tilde{M}$ of $(M,g)$ into a Lorentzian manifold $(\tilde{M}, \tilde{g})$ of the same dimension as $M$ where $\tilde{g}$ is $\Gamma$-regular and such that $\rd \iota(M) \subseteq \tilde{M}$ is non-empty.
-One crucial difference between the extension problem for Lorentzian manifolds and that for functions on $\R^m$ is of course that in the former case no fixed background space (analogue of $\R^m$) is given and the manifold on which the metric is being extended has to be constructed at the same time as the metric itself.
+A \textbf{$\Gamma$-extension} of a Lorentzian manifold $(M,g)$ consists of an isometric embedding $\iota : M \hookrightarrow \tilde{M}$ of $(M,g)$ into a Lorentzian manifold $(\tilde{M}, \tilde{g})$ of the same dimension as $M$ where $\tilde{g}$ is $\Gamma$-regular and such that $\rd \iota(M) \subseteq \tilde{M}$ is non-empty.\footnote{All manifolds considered in this paper are assumed to be smooth.
+See also Definition \ref{DefExtension} and Footnote \ref{FootnoteSmooth}.} One crucial difference between the extension problem for Lorentzian manifolds and that for functions on $\R^m$ is of course that in the former case no fixed background space (analogue of $\R^m$) is given and the manifold on which the metric is being extended has to be constructed at the same time as the metric itself.
 This makes the extension problem for Lorentzian manifolds much more subtle -- hardly any results are available.
 Another well-known manifestation of the absence of a fixed background is that extensions, even if they are analytic, are, in general, not uniquely determined on the boundary $\rd\iota(M) \subseteq \tilde{M}$ of $M$.
 This is in stark contrast to the extension problem for functions on $\R^m$ as discussed earlier.
 Before we present the results obtained in this paper, let us make precise in the next section the notion of `extensions of Lorentzian manifolds being the same on the boundary'.